 - This mandatory policy exists to insure public access to the published results of NIH-funded research.
-It requires researchers to submit to PubMed Central peer-reviewed publications accepted on or after April 7, 2008 that arise, in whole or in part, from NIH funding.
+It requires researchers to submit to PubMed Central peer-reviewed publications accepted that arise, in whole or in part, from NIH funding.
 (See also frequently asked questions at the NIH website.)

 This policy applies to you if any of the following are true:

 - You are directly funded by an NIH grant or cooperative agreement

 - You are directly funded by the NIH Intramural Program